-Horticulture has emerged as one of the most dynamic and high-value segments of Indian agriculture, playing a critical role in agricultural diversification, income generation, employment creation and nutritional security.
-India is among the leading producers of fruits and vegetables globally, supported by diverse agro-climatic conditions, expanding irrigation coverage and increasing technological interventions.
-Over the past two decades, the horticulture sector has recorded consistent growth and now contributes a substantial share to the total agricultural output.
+In recent year horticulture has emerged as one of the most dynamic and high-value segments of Indian agriculture, playing a critical role in driving the development of robust infrastructure that stimulates revenue generation through both domestic and international tourism and also agricultural diversification, income generation, employment creation and nutritional security.
+India is among the leading producers of fresh produce globally, supported by diverse Agro-climatic conditions infrastructure technology, expanding irrigation coverage and increasing technological interventions.
+Over the past two decades, the horticulture sector has recorded consistent growth and now contributes a substantial share to the total agricultural internal output of our nation.
 Rising urbanization, changing dietary patterns and increasing health consciousness have further accelerated domestic demand for fresh and processed horticultural produce, while export markets are also expanding steadily.
 Despite these impressive achievements in production, the economic potential of Indian horticulture remains far from fully realized.

-Unlike cereals, horticultural commodities are highly perishable and extremely sensitive to harvesting, handling, storage and transportation conditions.
-A considerable proportion of fruits and vegetables is lost annually due to inadequate post-harvest management systems, insufficient cold chain infrastructure, limited processing facilities and inefficient logistics networks.
+Unlike cereals, horticultural commodities are highly perishable and extremely sensitive to harvesting, handling, storage, and transportation conditions.
+A considerable proportion of fresh produce is lost annually due to inadequate agro-care infrastructure and poor post-harvest management systems.
+Moreover, the limited development of cold chain infrastructure, processing facilities, and efficient logistics networks further exacerbates these losses.
+Strengthening cold chain technology is critical, as it reduces food waste, enhances quality, and ensures food security by maintaining continuous, temperature-controlled environments from farm to consumer.
 These post-harvest losses not only reduce the marketable surplus but also result in severe quality deterioration, price instability and weakened export competitiveness.
 Consequently, farmers often fail to receive remunerative prices despite rising consumer demand, highlighting the urgent need for strengthening horticultural value chains beyond the farm gate.
 The horticultural value chain encompasses a complex set of interlinked activities and stakeholders, including input suppliers, producers, aggregators, processors, wholesalers, retailers and exporters.

-In India, these value chains are largely characterized by fragmented landholdings, dispersed production systems and the predominance of traditional marketing channels.
+In India, these value chains are largely characterized to some cultural influence by a set of dominant and subordinate segment by fragmented landholding, dispersed production systems and the predominance of traditional marketing channels.
 The involvement of multiple intermediaries, limited farmer aggregation platforms and weak vertical linkages between producers and organized markets contribute to high transaction costs and an uneven distribution of value along the chain.
 As a result, farmers remain confined to low-value segments, while a significant share of value addition and profit accrues at downstream stages.
 Strengthening horticultural value chains has therefore become central to national efforts aimed at enhancing farmers’ income, reducing wastage and promoting agribusiness development.
 In recent years, several technological, institutional and policy-driven interventions have attempted to address these long-standing bottlenecks.
-The emergence of Farmer Producer Organizations, agri-entrepreneurship initiatives and digital marketing platforms has improved aggregation, market access and bargaining power of smallholders in certain regions.
-Government programmes focusing on horticulture development, irrigation expansion, post-harvest infrastructure creation and food processing promotion have also contributed to improving the enabling environment.
-Simultaneously, technological innovations such as precision agriculture tools, ICT-based advisory services, artificial intelligence applications and blockchain-enabled traceability systems are increasingly being explored to enhance production efficiency, supply chain transparency and market responsiveness.